leejoonli/code-every-day/log.md

 ## Thoughts

 Mobile app development is now confirmed in my eyes to not be what I want to do.
 I cannot deploy a version that others can use without paying for a development account.

+# Day 78 (4/21/2022)

+## Personal project

+Reworked on a personal project.

+## Thoughts

+Redid the application is React and deployed on Netlify.